 What does a postpartum doula do?
 A postpartum doula helps the parents learn to care for and bond with their newborn, by guiding them through the practicalities of newborn care.
 The teaching that a doula does usually builds the confidence of the parents, allowing them to care for their newborn independently, very quickly.
 Many postpartum doulas have experience with multiples, premature babies and “fussy” babies.
 If the family is settled and the postpartum doula still has time she may help with household tasks such as laundry, food prep, light cleaning and childcare to allow the parents time to rest and relax.
 A postpartum doula can also help with breastfeeding, community resources and informational support for family decisions.
 The main focus of postpartum doula care is helping the parents integrate the baby into the family.

 What is a doula not?
 A doula is not a medical professional.
-A doula does not give medical advice, but will facilitate asking the right questions to get the information you need to make informed choices for your family.
+A doula does not give medical advice, but can provide public medical information, and will facilitate asking questions to get the information you need to make informed choices for your family.
 A doula does not perform any medical tasks - like vaginal exams, listening to the heartbeat or catching babies etc. Doulas do not make any decisions for their clients, but will help you understand your options.

 What are the benefits of doula support?
 There are many studies that show the benefits of doula support.
 This one from Evidence Based Birth is great!
 For birth doulas, the studies reflect: